ares466/aws-notes/devops-pro/QUICK_FACTS.md

 **GuardDuty**
 - GuardDuty is an IDS service that monitors CloudTrail, VPC Flow Logs, and DNS query logs for anomolies.
+- When a finding is discovered, GuardDuty can be configured to notify via SNS or trigger an event-driven process via EventBridge.

 **Lambda**
 - Lambda code can be passed through CloudFormation via the `Code` attribute.
 The following types are supported: